williamkapke/propex/README.md

 //an array that should have up-to 15 items in it "[]0:15"

-//an array that should exactly 3 items in it
+//an array that should have exactly 3 items in it "[]3"
-"[]3"

-//an array that should exactly 3 items in it *if it exists at all* "[]3?"
+//an array that should have exactly 3 items in it *if it exists at all* "[]3?"

 //an array that should have objects with and 'id' property